 - Quick Fix: You may just have the wrong flapper.
 Get an adjustable flapper.
 To set it, just dial it to the appropriate flush to alleviate any more double flushing problems!

 - Still not fixed?
 Your tank lever may be sticking.
 Replace it with a new one so that it doesn’t cause your flapper to stay open.

 Now for everybody’s favorite!
 Do we really need to define this one?
-Here are some tips!
+Here are some tips from an expert plumber!